 9. The lifted layered bob

 Short layered crops look best with plenty of root lift, but height can be tricky to hang onto.
 "If your hair is flat and you don't have time to blow dry, lift your hair and spray texturizing spray generously into all the root area, ensuring you get the sides and back as well (not just on top)," advises Neil Moodie.
 "Use your fingers to distribute the texture spray through your hair and then style accordingly, whether that’s pining it back into a low bun or wearing loose."
+Alternatively, opt for a deep side parting to create dimension.

 10. The air dried chunky layers